vincent507cpu/Comprehensive-Algorithm-Solution/.ipynb_checkpoints/README-checkpoint.md

 This is the repository for solutions for LeetCode problems in Python .
 Each problem may have multiple tags, I group them in my convience.

-This repository will likely only cover easya dn mdediem problems in the near future.
+This repository will likely only cover easy and mdediem problems in the near future.

 # Easy Problems
 ## Hash Table Problems